This documentation is a work in progress and a collective task.

 - Uninstalling Tails or resetting a USB stick or SD card using Linux, Windows, or Mac

 Connect to the Internet anonymously

-- Connecting to the network with NetworkManager
+- Connecting to a network

 - Browsing the web with Tor Browser